MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 ### Allow anonymous access to a page

-A page with **Anyone can see this page**  is selected is available anonymously.
+A page with **Anyone can see this page**  selected is available anonymously.
 This option is available on the root page of a website, or a child page that has the parent page with this option set to **On**.

 ### Restrict access to a page